Before Arriving on Campus

 For all members of our communities on the Bowling Green and Fireland campuses, including visitors, please note that whether or not you meet all or any of the below guidelines, we request that no one come to campus if they are experiencing a temperature that exceeds 100.4 degrees.
 It is advised that you take your temperature each day before leaving your residence hall room or arriving on campus, before entering large public areas, and before interacting with others.
 If you don't have your own thermometer available, please gauge your own health and wellness by other means, including whether you feel that you may have a fever.

-All BGSU faculty, staff and students who develop symptoms, whether on or off campus, are required to immediately contact BGSU (email@example.com), and the Falcon Health Center or their medical provider.
+All BGSU faculty, staff and students who develop symptoms, whether on or off campus, are required to immediately contact the BGSU COVID-19 Response Team (email@example.com), and the Falcon Health Center or their medical provider.
 DO NOT LEAVE YOUR RESIDENCE HALL ROOM OR COME TO CAMPUS.

 Employees and students can also report concerns about an individual who shows symptoms of the virus to firstname.lastname@example.org and Falcon Health Center.

 Visitors, please do not come to campus if you have any symptoms.

 Signs that you may have COVID-19 from the CDC: